 Voluntary Separations of employees (Employees who Leave their organization on their own) are Voluntary retirement ( Case Laws ) - Resignation

-Employees who Leave an Organization on their own Voluntary separations of this type can be minimized through equitable compensation, benefits programs, and the creation of strong links between the employee and the organization.
+Voluntary separations means employees leaving or quitting an Organization on their own reasons but not for the decision made by their organisation .
+This type can be minimized through equitable compensation, benefits programs, and the creation of strong links between the employee and the organization.
 While some quits can be avoided, the circumstances surrounding many employee quits are completely beyond the control of the organization (e.g., the relocation of a spouse or a change in family dynamics or size).

 1. Voluntary Retirement Scheme